It’s the title tag that leads you to click on this content.

 Why are Title Tags Important?

-Just like your meta descriptions, title tags are essential to your on-page SEO performance.
+Just like your meta descriptions, SEO title is as important for your on-page SEO performance.
 Though you may say that it doesn’t push forward your ranking, we have to remind you that for search engine optimisation, every small detail counts.

 They may seem insignificant to your overall SEO campaign, but they have the power to have your content noticed, leading to traffic and possible conversions.